pinckneyb/standardized-patient-encounter-assessment/replit.md

 ## Overview

-This is an AI Video Analysis application specialized for analyzing standardized patient encounters and surgical skills assessments in medical education.
-The system implements a complete three-stage automated analysis workflow using OpenAI's Responses API with GPT-4o-mini for high-quality multimodal analysis.

-The system processes uploaded videos through an AI pipeline with streaming audio transcription and frame-by-frame visual analysis to generate comprehensive medical faculty assessment reports.
+This AI Video Analysis application is designed for analyzing standardized patient encounters and surgical skills assessments in medical education.
+It automates a three-stage AI analysis workflow using OpenAI's Responses API with GPT-4o-mini for multimodal analysis.
+The system processes uploaded videos, performs streaming audio transcription and frame-by-frame visual analysis, and generates comprehensive medical faculty assessment reports.
+Its purpose is to streamline medical education evaluations by providing automated, high-quality analytical insights.

 ## User Preferences